sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 }
 ```

-In any case, it’s our responsibility to ask _why_ as many times as necessary.
+In any case, it’s our responsibility to ask _why_ as many times as necessary; otherwise we’ll end up with mountains of tech debt that don’t solve any real problems.

-Same with comments that explain conditions: there may be no need for a special case, and we could remove the whole condition with its comment.

-I> We talk about removing conditions in the [Avoid conditions](#no-conditions) chapter.

 ## Conclusion

-Comments enrich the code with information that cannot be expressed by the code alone.
+Comments enrich code with information that cannot be expressed by the code alone.
 They help us understand why the code is written in a certain way, especially when it’s not obvious.
 They help us avoid disastrous “refactoring”, when we simplify the code by removing essential parts.

+However, if it’s too hard to explain a certain piece of code in a comment, perhaps we should rewrite such code instead of trying to explain it.

 ---

 Start thinking about:

-- Replacing a comment with a meaningfully-named function.
-- Removing comments that don’t add anything that’s not already in the code.
+- Removing comments that don’t add anything to what’s already in the code.
+- Adding hack comments to document hacks in the code.
+- Adding todo comments to document planned improvements and dreams.
+- Adding examples of input/output, or usage.
-- Asking why documented requirement or decision exists in the first place.
+- Asking why a documented requirement or decision exists in the first place.